junwei890/container/README.md

 }
 ```

 This code snippet allows me to view only process IDs within the container when I run `ps` within the container.
-However, there is a problem with this, while running the container, when I run `ps` on host, it still shows me processes happening within the container together with all other processes running on host.
-I don't want that, so this is where unshare flags come into play.

-Unshare flags basically prevent changes in the container from propagating into the host's filesystem.
+However, while running the container, when I run `ps` on host, it still shows me processes happening within the container together with all other processes running on host.
+So I used unshare flags prevent changes in the container from propagating into the host's filesystem.

 ```
 Unshareflags: syscall_CLONE_NEWNS,
 ```